 Euthanasia In The UK

-Both euthanasia and assisted suicide are illegal in the UK, with euthanasia punishable by life imprisonment, and assisted suicide illegal under the 1961 Suicide Act and punishable by up to 14 years in prison.
+Both euthanasia and assisted suicide are illegal in the UK.
+Euthanasia is punishable by life imprisonment, while assisted suicide is illegal under the 1961 Suicide Act and punishable by up to 14 years in prison.

 There have been a number of legal challenges on this topic:

 - 2015.
-A bill was brought forward that aimed to let terminally ill patients in the last six months of their lives to be prescribed medication to administer themselves, that would end their lives.
-Their mental health would have had to been verified by two Doctors, one of which is independent.
+A bill was brought forward that aimed to let terminally ill patients in the last six months of their lives be prescribed medication to administer themselves, which would end their lives.
+Their mental health would need to have been verified by two Doctors, one of which would be independent.
 The House of Commons rejected the bill by 330 to 118.

 - 2018.
 The UK Supreme Court ruled that legal permission is no longer needed to withdraw treatment from patients in a permanent vegetative state.
 The British Medical Association (BMA) and Royal College of Physicians (RCP) subsequently published guidance for healthcare professionals on when they are allowed to withdraw care.

 - May 2019.
 Paul Lamb, who lives with chronic pain following a car crash, renewed a bid for the right to die after losing a Supreme Court case in 2014.
 Since this time, three other bills were introduced to Parliament with the hope of legalising assisted suicide.
 All three failed and, importantly, were regarding patients with terminal illness expected to die within six months.
-Mr Lamb’s case, however, is different in that he is not terminally ill and could live for many years.
+Mr Lamb’s case is different from these because he is not terminally ill and could live for many years.

 - September 2019.
 80-year-old Mavis Eccleston was cleared of murder and manslaughter after getting her husband the prescription medication he needed to overdose.
 Mr Eccleston was a cancer patient, and his wife Mavis was respecting his wishes, according to daughter Joy.
 Not wanting to live without her husband, Mavis also took an overdose and recovered in hospital after being found unconscious.